zhoukang12321/HSG_VN/README.md

 ## HSG generation
 We extract HSG by random walking in the scenes, which is our previous work.
+We build a initial scene graph and update using GAT.

 ## Fine-tuning
 We fine-tune the LLaMA-7B model on `alpaca_15k_instruction.json` according to the script provided by [Lit-LLaMA](https://github.com/Lightning-AI/lit-llama).